Skip to main content

 Taking care of and valuing our staff is at the heart of our ambition to make the NHS the best place to work.
 Creating a healthy, inclusive and compassionate culture is paramount to delivering the care patients expect.

 It is not acceptable that our NHS people experience any form of discrimination from other employees, patients or the public at work.
-The NHS England , We are the NHS, people plan for 2020 to 2021, action for us all sets out what colleagues can expect from the NHS as a modern employer and as a trust RDaSH fully commits to these principles.
+The NHS England, we are the NHS, people plan for 2020 to 2021, action for us all sets out what colleagues can expect from the NHS as a modern employer and as a trust RDaSH fully commits to these principles.

 The trust is committed to achieving informal resolution of concerns raised under this policy wherever possible.
 It is acknowledged that it can be extremely stressful for any employees involved in this process and the trust has a number of support systems which are in place as follows,